 Inventory management is inherently connected to the success of your ecommerce company.
 If your inventory management is handled poorly, there’s a good chance you’ll experience product stockouts or have too much capital tied up in your existing SKUs.
 However, when your inventory management strategy includes inventory analysis, benefits abound.

 Not only does inventory analysis help guarantee you have the right amount of inventory available, but it reduces your operational costs and promotes better demand forecasting too.
 By streamlining your inventory management via inventory analysis metrics, you’ll have a greater understanding of stock counts and your overall operating efficiency, as well.

 What is Inventory Analysis?

 Inventory analysis is a process for examining inventory levels to determine the ideal amount your company should carry.
 With careful inventory analysis, you can gain practical insight around the profitability of your inventory, and have an easier time keeping up with fluctuations in customer demand.
 What’s more, inventory analysis is foundational to increasing sales and controlling costs at the same time.
 That’s because these calculations identify product trends to help reduce stockouts, boost fulfillment, and improve your supply chain management.

-Conducting routine inventory analyses helps to keep your inventory management on track and can really increase efficiencies over time.
+Conducting routine inventory analysis helps to keep your inventory management on track and can increase efficiencies over time.
 Some of the greatest benefits to a sound inventory analysis strategy include always having enough stock, accuracy of demand forecasting, less capital tied up in inventory, and a more streamlined supply chain process.

 1. Always have enough inventory on hand